devsecopsmaturitymodel/DevSecOps-MaturityModel/SECURITY.md

 # Known security gaps and future enhancements

 There is no format in commits to identify security related fixes and it is not planned yet.

+# Production Usage
+The patch management process of the application is weak.
+It is recommended to not use the application with production data in public.
+Please use at least authentication/authorization in front of the application (e.g. https://github.com/oauth2-proxy/oauth2-proxy).